brightplum/ashleyjan/cv.md

 ### Group Exhibitions:

+2024 - The Fitzrovia Gallery - Art on a Postcard Auction - London, UK

 2024 - The Bomb Factory Foundation - Art On A Postcard Auction - London, UK

 2024 - Old Stone House, Mama Needs a Raise! - Brooklyn, NY